metacpan/metacpan-cpan-extracted/distros/Z/Zing/README.md

 This distribution provides the ability to use virtual actors, which are processes (actors) created on-demand as a result of some system event.
 This feature is enabled by the [Zing::Launcher](https://metacpan.org/pod/Zing::Launcher) and [Zing::Spawner](https://metacpan.org/pod/Zing::Spawner) superclasses.

+# COMMANDS

+Given the following process (actor):

+    # in lib/MyApp.pm

+    package MyApp;

+    use parent 'Zing::Single';

+    sub perform {
+      # do something (once)
+    }

+    1;

+With an application cartridge specifying 4 forks:

+    # in app/myapp

+    ['MyApp', [], 4]

+The [zing](https://metacpan.org/pod/zing) command-line application lets you manage Zing applications from the command-line using these commands:

+## start

+    $ zing start app/myapp

+The `start` command loads an application _cartridge_ which returns a ["scheme"](https://metacpan.org/pod/Zing::Types#scheme) and runs it as a daemon.

+## stop

+    $ zing stop app/myapp

+The `stop` command finds a running application by its PID (process ID) and terminates the process.

+## logs

+    $ zing logs --level fatal

+The `logs` command taps the centralized log source and outputs new events to STDOUT (standard output).

 # SEE ALSO